2021 Spielberg Formula 3 round

 The 2021 Spielberg Formula 3 round was the third round of the 2021 FIA Formula 3 Championship.
 It took place at the Red Bull Ring and featured three races in support of the 2021 Austrian Grand Prix from July 2nd to 4th.

 Classification

 Qualifying

-Caio Collet initially set the fasted lap, but was soon deleted giving Dennis Hauger pole for race 3, and Logan Sargeant received pole for race 1.
+Caio Collet initially set the fastest lap, before it was soon deleted giving Dennis Hauger pole for race 3, and Logan Sargeant received pole for race 1.